Xiaofeng Zhou

-Dr. Zhou previously had been an Assistant Professor of Oral Biology at the University of California, Los Angeles (UCLA) School of Dentistry, and also was a member of UCLA’s Jonsson Comprehensive Cancer Center and the university’s Dental Research Institute.
+Zhou previously had been an assistant professor of oral biology at the University of California, Los Angeles (UCLA) School of Dentistry, and also was a member of UCLA’s Jonsson Comprehensive Cancer Center and the university’s Dental Research Institute.
 He holds a BS in biochemistry and microbiology from Hangzhou University in China; a PhD in biochemistry and a postdoctorate training in human genetics from Boston University; and an MS in software engineering from Brandeis University.

-Dr. Zhou has published more than 80 journal articles, review articles, and book chapters, and holds three National Institutes of Health grant research projects.
+Zhou has published more than 80 journal articles, review articles, and book chapters, and holds three National Institutes of Health grant research projects.

-Dr. Zhou is also a Visiting Professor at Sun Yat-sen University, China.
+Zhou is also a visiting professor at Sun Yat-sen University, China.